 NOTE from Jamie.

-American songwriter Smith remains the master of the story song, his vivid and surprising imagination brings us another quirky – and winning – cast of characters from true crime and pop culture, in nine original songs.
+Master of the story song, Michael’s vivid and surprising imagination brings us another quirky – and winning – cast of characters from true crime and pop culture, in nine original songs.
 Original songs: Accokeek, Sure Has Grown, Ballad Of Dorian Gray, Roger Maris, Ballad Of Phil Spector

 Reviews